17.8 Windows 64-bit Support

 - There are no increases in the maximum size of any LANSA feature.
 For example, the maximum size of an RDMLX List is still 2 billion rows, with each entry being 2 billion bytes long.
 That is, existing limits are considered sufficient.
 This also means there is greater compatibility between 32-bit and 64-bit applications.
 For example, the Built In Functions SND_TO_DATA_QUEUE and RCV_FROM_DATA_QUEUE may be used interchangeably.
 Job Queue Emulation can use either a 32-bit or 64-bit Job Queue Monitor and jobs may be submitted from either 32-bit or 64-bit.
 Note that the 64-bit Job Queue Monitor will execute the submitted job as 64-bit, no matter which platform submitted the job.

-- PC Other Files which are loaded using a 32-bit ODBC driver will need to create a 64-bit DSN with the same name as that used to load the file or use CONNECT_SERVER when deployed to re-direct IO to a 64-bit driver.
+- Imported tables which are loaded using a 32-bit ODBC driver will need to create a 64-bit DSN with the same name as that used to load the file or use CONNECT_SERVER when deployed to re-direct IO to a 64-bit driver.

 - To put an ActiveX in LANSA RDML there must be a registered 32-bit version of the ActiveX.
 To EXECUTE the ActiveX, a version must be registered which is of the same processor architecture as the LANSA runtime.
 That is, if the LANSA runtime is 64-bit then the 64-bit ActiveX must be registered on the deployed PC.